See how you played a lesson in GarageBand on Mac

 While you play, the row above the control bar shows areas you played correctly as green, areas with wrong notes as red, and areas with timing errors as light green.

 The performance meter, located in the lower-left corner of the lesson window, shows how accurately you played the last four bars: the more accurately you play, the more rings appear green in the performance meter.
 When you play a wrong or out-of-time note, the outer ring appears red.
 The number next to the performance meter shows the overall percentage of notes you played correctly in the lesson.

 After you finish playing, you can review and practise any problem areas in the lesson.
 You can click an area in the row above the control bar to quickly review how you played in that part of the lesson, and you can hide your errors and mute your How Did I Play performance while you practise the lesson.

 You can click the navigation row above the control bar, or select an area containing errors in the notation view, to practise that part of the lesson.
 When you click an area containing errors in the notation, the cycle region is turned on and set to a section containing the error.

-Note: Before starting a performance, make sure your guitar is in tune.
+Note: Before starting a performance, be sure your guitar is in tune.
 Out-of-tune notes or chords are considered errors.
-Also, if you’re playing an electric guitar, make sure the volume of the guitar is not so high as to produce clipping.
+Also, if you’re playing an electric guitar, be sure the volume of the guitar is not so high as to produce clipping.
 Clipped notes are considered errors.